Zionme/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-a function that deletes a key in a dictionary.
+a function that returns a new dictionary with all values multiplied by 2